 This dataset is about electrophysiological experiment on porcine colonic submucosal enteric neurons.
 The neurons were challenged with 2 different mechanical stimuli (compression and stretch).
 Neuronal responses to the stimuli were recorded and analyzed.

 Data collection: An ultrafast neuroimaging technique was combined with a voltage sensitive dye to detect action potential discharge from enteric neurons.
 Changes in fluorescence intensity were recorded by an ultra-fast complementary metal oxide semiconductor (CMOS) camera system (256 × 256 pixels DaVinci-1K; RedShirt Imaging LLC) with a frame rate of 1.25 kHz.
-The combination of CMOS camera and 40 × oil immersion objective lens resulted in a spatial resolution of 2.2 µm2 per pixel.
-Fluorescent signals were recorded and further analyzed by using the Turbo SM 64 software (RedShirt Imaging LLC; https://www.redshirtimaging.com).
+The combination of CMOS camera and a 40 × oil immersion objective lens resulted in a spatial resolution of 2.2 µm2 per pixel.
+Fluorescent signals were recorded and further analyzed by using the Turbo SM 64 software (RedShirt Imaging LLC; http://www.redshirtimaging.com).
 Neuronal viability was verified by applying 100 µM nicotinergic acetylcholine receptor agonist nicotine directly onto single ganglia by local pressure application (PDES-2lL; npi electronic GmbH, Tamm, Germany).
-Raw data of neuroimaging experiments was analyzed using the Turbo SM 64 188.8.131.52 or Neuroplex 10.1.2 software (RedShirt Imaging LLC; https://www.redshirtimaging.com/).
-The proportion of mechano-sensitive neurons, MEN, and their burst frequency, defined as number of action potentials divided by overall duration of spike discharge was calculated.
+Raw data of neuroimaging experiments were analyzed using the Turbo SM 64 18.104.22.168 or Neuroplex 10.1.2 software (RedShirt Imaging LLC; http://www.redshirtimaging.com).
+The proportion of mechano-sensitive neurons, MEN, and their burst frequency, defined as the number of action potentials divided by the overall duration of spike discharge, was calculated.

 Primary conclusion: None stated

-Subjects & Samples: Male (n=31) and female (n=23) adult domestic pigs age beteen 7 and 24 weeks were used in the study.
+Subjects & Samples: Male (n=31) and female (n=23) adult domestic pigs age between 7 and 24 weeks were used in the study.

-Primary vs derivative data: Voltage sensitive dye imaging data was automatically processed and recorded as change in fluorescence intensity for neuron as Excel tables for two experimental groups: subjected either compression or stretch stimulus.
-Primary data in each of the experimental groups is organized by the subject and then sample name, respectively.
+Primary vs. derivative data: Voltage sensitive dye imaging data was automatically processed and recorded as a change in fluorescence intensity for neurons as Excel tables for two experimental groups: subjected to either compression or stretch stimulus.
+Primary data in each of the experimental groups are organized by the subject and then sample name, respectively.
 The approximate size of the data set is around 1 GB.

 Important notes: This dataset is currently undergoing image registration and will be updated once this process is complete.